dgreasi/ethereum-analytics-debugger/README.md

 1) **Get Experiment** - ARGS: (Start block, End block, (?)
 Contract)

 >This function will generate a table which contains the addresses of the accounts that made transactions through the specified range of blocks.
+Also a table will be generated, if there are silent bugs, which will contain the transaction in which occurred the bug.
+Silent Bugs: a transaction that was mined but didn't execute the code of the contract because of insufficient gas, also know as Rolled Back transactions.

 Each line contains:
 - (address of account)